 Step 4: Wait for the process to complete.
 Your iPad will restart as a new device.

 If you enabled Find My iPad before getting locked out, you can use iCloud to remotely erase your device.
-This method answers the question of can you factory reset a locked iPad remotely without physical access to the device.
+This method answers the question of can you factory reset a locked iPad remotely without physical access to the device, making it perfect for lost or stolen scenarios.

 Requirements for this method: